zhangyukof/litebyte/README.md

 Small size and easy to use are the design goals.

 ## Features：
-1.Compact binary data format with small data volume.
+1.Compact binary data format with small data volume.<br/>
 2.Define your own type like wirte a class, easy to use.

 ## Implementation approach：